 They will stay up all night with a newborn calf to try to nurse it back to health, even if they know it won’t make it through the night.

 They will help out their fellow rancher with whatever needs to be done.
-This includes coming together, no questions asked to help one of their own with cancer.
+This includes coming together, no questions asked to help one of their own.

-Over the summer, some of our neighbors came together to help my father in law with working in the hay field because of his battle with cancer.
+Over the summer, some of our neighbors came together to help my father in law with working in the hay field because of his battle with illness.

 And these are just a few of the reasons why I have grown to love my life as a rancher’s wife.
 It isn’t always easy, but I wouldn’t trade it for another lifestyle.